bireme/proethos2/doc/proethos2-update.md

     or
     $ systemctl restart apache2

-__NOTE:__ In case of updating a previous installation, it is necessary to apply the encryption patch to the database.
+__NOTE:__ In case of updating a previous installation (ProEthos2 < 1.5.0), it is necessary to apply the encryption patch to the database.
 See the page [How to apply the encryption patch to the database](how-to/how-to-apply-the-encryption-patch-to-the-database.md)